Seven for 7: Maz, Morris and other Game 7s to remember

 1945: Detroit Tigers 9, Chicago Cubs 3

-AL MVP Hal Newhouser and the Tigers spoiled the Cubs' most recent Game 7, striking out 10 in a complete game at Wrigley Field.
+AL MVP Hal Newhouser and the Tigers spoiled the Cubs' most recent Game 7 in the World Series, striking out 10 in a complete game at Wrigley Field.
 Hank Borowy started for Chicago but was lifted after three runs and no outs, and Detroit led 6-1 after 1 1/2 innings.
 Doc Cramer had three hits for Detroit, and Hall of Fame slugger Hank Greenberg won his second World Series a year after returning from the U.S. Army.
-The Cubs hadn't been back to the World Series since until this season, and they're still seeking their first ever Game 7 World Series victory.
+The Cubs hadn't been back to the World Series since until this season, and they're still seeking their first Game 7 World Series victory.

 1997: Florida Marlins 3, Cleveland Indians 2, 11 innings

-Many fans in Cleveland — unfortunately for them — remember the Indians' previous Game 7 well.
-In the 11th inning, Edgar Renteria hit a soft liner off pitcher Charles Nagy's glove into center field, scoring Craig Counsell from third base to give Florida a World Series in its fifth season of existence.
-The Indians had a chance the wrap the game in the ninth inning, but Counsell hit a deep sacrifice fly off Jose Mesa to score Moises Alou.
+Many fans in Cleveland — unfortunately for them — remember the Indians' previous World Series Game 7 well.
+In the 11th inning, Edgar Renteria hit a soft liner off pitcher Charles Nagy's glove into center field for a single, scoring Craig Counsell from third base to give Florida a championship in its fifth season of existence.
+The Indians had a chance to wrap up the game in the ninth inning, but Counsell hit a deep sacrifice fly off Jose Mesa to score Moises Alou.
 Florida's Robb Nen struck out Omar Vizquel, Manny Ramirez and David Justice in the 10th, and then Jay Powell ended the 11th by getting Jim Thome to ground into a double play before Renteria's game-ending hit.